bredfern/nico-site/content/services/drum-in-the-sun.md

 ![Drum In the Sun](/images/druminthesun/3.jpg)

 During these classes, students will begin their journey right here in Maui by exploring the traditional instruments and rhythms of Hawaii and Tahiti.
-From there, we will traverse the world of rhythm through rhythm!
+From there, we will traverse the world of rhythm through Africa, Latin America, India and more!!!!!!

 ![Drum In the Sun](/images/druminthesun/4.jpg)